areleu/vencopy/docs/gettingstarted/intro.rst

 Future electric vehicle fleets pose both challenges and opportunities for power systems.
-While increased power demand from transport electrification necessitates expansion of power supply, vehicle batteries can to a certain degree shift their charging load to times of high availability of power.
+While increased power demand from road transport electrification necessitates expansion of power supply, vehicle batteries can to a certain degree shift their charging load to times of high availability of power.
 The model-adequate description of power demand from future plug-in electric vehicle